adamkielar/adamkielar.github.io/_posts/2023-01-25-run-self-hosted-ci-cd-agents-on-azure-kubernetes-service-part-3-github-actions.md

 ---
 layout: post
 title: "Run self-hosted CI/CD agents on Azure Kubernetes Service - Part 3 - GitHub Actions"
+description: "In Part 3 of this series, discover how to run self-hosted CI/CD agents on Azure Kubernetes Service using GitHub Actions.
+Learn how to set up and configure GitHub Actions for building and deploying your applications on AKS, and take advantage of the power of GitHub Actions for CI/CD automation."
 tags: ["azure", "aks", "github", "kubernetes"]
 ---